 The glossy looking cabinets we see in a lot of kitchens are usually made of Acrylic material.
 Acrylic looks much like lacquer and is extensively used as the cabinetry finish worldwide.
 Acrylic lends your kitchen an elegant appearance.
 This reflective material is available in plenty of colours to complement all types of kitchens.

 Laminate is also a very popular finishing material for kitchen cabinets.
-Laminate is artificially made using the resins and papers.
-Laminate is a multi-layered material.
+This is multi layered material, artificially made using the resins and papers.
 The top layer is printed with the desired colours and patterns and becomes the front of the cabinet.
-Laminate is a cheap material and arguably the most widely used cabinetry finish.
+Laminate is a cost efficient material and arguably the most widely used cabinetry finish.

 Pros and Cons of Two Finishes

 Aesthetic Appeal: There is no denying that acrylic finishing is visually more appealing than laminates.
 Not only does this glossy cabinet material make your kitchen more inviting, it offers a sense of added space to the area.
 Laminates can be polished to appear shiny but they can never match the glossiness of acrylic.
 Laminate offers a subdued look, which can often be unappealing and may go unnoticed.

 Colour Range: Acrylic offers a pretty decent range of colours to choose from.
 Acrylic does not lose its sheen for a long time.
 But, there is also no denying that laminate offers a wider range of colour choices.
 Those who do not like gloss may prefer laminate over acrylic.
 Laminate finishes also provide plenty of choices in textures and decorative patterns.